-Once again, the labelling of these critical products is an essential step which cannot be overlooked.
-Medical devices and lab testing equipment are subject to strict labelling requirements governed by the countries and regions in which a product is used and sold, and often include the requirement for variable data labelling to ensure that products can be properly tracked and traced.
+Once again, the labeling of these critical products is an essential step which cannot be overlooked.
+Medical devices and lab testing equipment are subject to strict labeling requirements governed by the countries and regions in which a product is used and sold, and often include the requirement for variable data labeling to ensure that products can be properly tracked and traced.

 “While the FDA is working with manufacturers and laboratories to ensure that these products can be created safely,” says Peterson.

-“At Domino, we are working with our customers in the labelling industry to ensure that the concept and requirement for the label can be turned over quickly utilising our variable data printing solutions.”
+“At Domino, we are working with our customers in the labeling industry to ensure that the concept and requirement for the label can be turned over quickly utilizing our variable data printing solutions.”